Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

 \section{Experiments}

-In this study, we perform extensive experiments to comprehensively assess the forecasting performance, robustness, and generalization capability of the proposed EnTransformer framework.
-The empirical analysis is conducted on six multivariate real-world time series datasets representing diverse domains and temporal dynamics.
+We perform extensive experiments to comprehensively assess the forecasting performance and generalization capability of the proposed frameworks.
 In the following sections, we describe the experimental setup and the forecasting performance of the proposed and state-of-the-art architectures.